 Research and innovation in artificial intelligence in the power industry operations and technologies sector has declined in the last year.

-The most recent figures show that the number of AI patent applications in the industry stood at 127 in the three months ending September – down from 185 over the same period last year.
+The most recent figures show that the number of AI related patent applications in the industry stood at 286 in the three months ending June – down from 334 over the same period in 2021.

-Figures for patent grants related to AI followed a similar pattern to filings – shrinking from 85 in the three months ending September last year to 39 this year.
+Figures for patent grants related to AI followed a different pattern to filings – growing from 116 in the three months ending June 2021 to 117 in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.

 AI is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.